EyasuTeshome/shifttracker/job-search/JSR-live-coding-challenges-algo&ds.md

 ## Exercise

+> 💡 Please make use of the [following rubric](https://docs.google.com/document/d/18oP47pnzkLsy01T6220CvaxQhbhh061XmC8tTqVkYOQ) while you go through the exercise.

 The best way to improve your live coding skill is to practice often.
 When better than in a mock interview?
 Together with a peer you are instructed to **choose one data structure to focus on** and then solve the challenge **using our recommended 4 step approach**.
 Select one person and follow the instructions:

 1. Choose a data structure or algorithm to focus on